 Next, we feel guilty and remorseful because other people cannot understand why our willpower is so weak with regard to these behaviours.
 We cannot understand this ourselves.
 Until our addictions are treated we seem to insanely repeat behaviours which we know are self-destructive.
 We are baffled by this ourselves and so we feel humiliated and useless.
 Our self esteem and self respect dwindle, and we often fall into depression.

 Willpower follows Acceptance (Step 1)

 The classic example of willpower apparently failing is the supposedly "recovered" alcoholic, who has been sober for many years, who takes just one drink telling himself that it will be OK.
 His awareness that this first drink might take him down the path of self destructive drinking and behaviours is absent from his mind at that moment.
 This alcoholic's willpower is absent because he has not yet full accepted his addiction.
-Once the addiction is fully accepted in the person's mind the persons willpower becomes stronger.
-Acceptance is the key.
+Once the addiction is fully accepted in the person's mind, and practicing all of the twelve-steps has removed the drivers of addictive behaviour, little willpower is required to stay sober.
+Acceptance is the key to getting started.